HOW TO STOP HAIR LOSS: WHAT YOU CAN BELIEVE

-To end your hair loss, reading about the origins of the problem is imperative.
-It will help you to assess your own situation, identify the reasons why you in particular suffer from a specific type of hair loss, and what you can do to address the problem.
+If you want to understand how to stop hair loss, reading about the origins of the problem is imperative.
+It will help you to assess your own situation, identify the reasons why you in particular suffer from a specific type of hair loss, and what you can do to reverse the problem.
 Besides, you will acquaint yourself with the many half-truths and myths about hair loss.
 That in itself may save you a lot of money avoiding expensive “hair growers” that do not work at all.
-This discussion comprises two important components of the problem: first, trustworthy, factual reading material on hair loss and secondly, the half-baked explanations about hair loss, and the myths that have developed over time.
+This discussion comprises two important components of the problem: first, trustworthiness, factual reading material on hair loss and, secondly, the half-baked explanations about hair loss and the myths that have developed over time.
 In a following section modern methods to treat the problem will be analysed.

 Let us first make one point clear.
 To lose hair is not abnormal.
 This is part of the growth cycle of hair in every person.
 In fact, hair experts say that up to 100 hairs per day can be lost without worrying about the matter.
 It is when there is no replacement of fallen hair and thinning areas begin to show, that the warning lights come on.
 Then it is time for you to act.

-Researchers have found that normally three factors are involved in hair loss.
-They are: excessive dihydrotestosterone (DHT) where male baldness is concerned; Pseudo-oestrogen chemicals; and lack of vital nutrients.
+Researchers have found that normally three factors are involved in hair shedding.
+They are: excessive dihydrotestosterone (DHT), where male baldness is concerned; pseudo-oestrogen chemicals, where women hair loss is invoved; and lack of vital nutrients.

 Understanding why you become bald is the key to ending your hair loss.
 It is all about the actions and interactions of hormones in your body.
 Free testosterone ( a male hormone) is broken down by an enzyme, called 5-alpha reductase, into dihydrotestosterone (DHT), a more potent form of testosterone.
 This enzyme is produced only in specific tissues of males.
 The “radical” chemical DHT binds to the hair follicle receptors, blocking essential nutrients from accessing the hair.
 The hair gradually becomes thinner and eventually dies.
 It is what’s called the “peach fuzz” look on young men with hair loss.